 Called to update the last notified serial of a master domain.
-Default: update domains set notified\serial=%d where id=%d update-lastcheck-query info-all-master-query delete-zone-query
+Default: update domains set notified_serial=%d where id=%d update-lastcheck-query info-all-master-query delete-zone-query

 Called to update the last time a slave domain was checked for freshness.
-Default: update domains set notified\serial=%d where id=%d
+Default: update domains set notified_serial=%d where id=%d

 Called to get data on all domains for which the server is master.
-Default: select id,name,master,last\check,notified\serial,type from domains where type='MASTER'
+Default: select id,name,master,last_check,notified_serial,type from domains where type='MASTER'

 Called to delete all records of a zone.
 Used before an incoming AXFR.
-Default: delete from records where domain\id=%d wildcard-query
+Default: delete from records where domain_id=%d wildcard-query

-A.5.5.
+A.5.6.
 Fancy records

 If PDNS is used with so called 'Fancy Records', the 'MBOXFW' record exists which specifies an email address forwarding instruction, wildcard queries are sometimes needed.
 This is not enabled by default.
-A wildcard query is an internal concept - it has no relation to \.domain-type lookups.
+A wildcard query is an internal concept - it has no relation to .domain-type lookups.
 You can safely leave these queries blank.

 Can be left blank.
 See above for an explanation.
-Default: select content,ttl,prio,type,domain\id,name from records where qtype='%s' and name like '%s'
+Default: select content,ttl,prio,type,domain_id,name from records where type='%s' and name like '%s'